Cabinet of Barack Obama

-Barack Obama assumed office as President of the United States on January 20, 2009, and his term ended on January 20, 2017.
+Barack Obama assumed office as the 44th president of the United States on January 20, 2009, and his term ended on January 20, 2017.
 The president has the authority to nominate members of his Cabinet to the United States Senate for confirmation under the Appointments Clause of the United States Constitution.

 Before confirmation and during congressional hearings a high-level career member of an executive department heads this pre-confirmed cabinet on an acting basis.
 The Cabinet's creation was part of the transition of power following the 2008 presidential election.

-This page documents the nomination and confirmation process for cabinet nominees of Obama's administration.
-They are listed in order of creation of the cabinet position (also used as the basis for the presidential line of succession).
+This article documents the nomination and confirmation process for any successful or unsuccessful Cabinet nominees of the Obama administration.
+They are listed in order of creation of the Cabinet position (also used as the basis for the United States presidential line of succession).